-At the end of the financial year, 94% of the club's assets were invested in fixed interest assets (2012: 83%).
-The average duration of the fixed income assets is 6.4 years, (2012: 9.5).
+At the end of the financial year, 94% of the club's investment portfolio were invested in fixed interest assets (2013: 94%).
+The weighted duration of the investment portfolio was 5.1 years (2013: 6.4).
 The club has no debt liability with interest payments that vary with changes in the interest rate.

 Sensitivity analysis for interest rate risk illustrates how changes in the fair value of a financial instrument will fluctuate because of changes in market interest rates at the reporting date.
-An increase of 100 basis points in interest yields would result in a deficit for the club of \$4.6m.
+An increase of 150 basis points in bond yields would result in a deficit for the club of \$7.0m.